miftahr149/habit-tracker/README.md

 # Habit Tracker

 ## About
-A program that design to track your habit
+A program that design to track your habit using tkinter in python

 ## Prerequisite
 In this project, im using this extension: